|Nutrition Facts (per serving)|

 Pumpkin pie is a classic fall and winter dessert, and no Thanksgiving meal is complete without a slice of the orange-hued pie.
 The creamy filling is just sweet enough and perfectly spiced with cinnamon, nutmeg, and ginger.

 Even though pumpkin pie never fails to impress, it's one of the easiest pies to make.
-You can use canned or homemade pumpkin purée and a store-bought or homemade pie crust, depending on how much time you have.
+You can use canned or homemade pumpkin purée (try a sugar pumpkin!) and a store-bought or homemade pie crust, depending on how much time you have.
 Make sure you leave enough time for the pie to cool completely before serving so that it makes tidy slices.

 For a celebration-worthy pie, decorate the rim with piped whipped cream.
 A few sugared cranberries make it picture perfect.
 Or keep things simple by slicing and serving as-is or with a dollop of sweetened whipped cream.